AI Prior Authorization Vendors: Infinitus vs SuperDial vs Neon Health vs Coral AI

 Neon Health

-Founded in San Francisco, raised a $6 million seed round in September 2025 led by NFX.
+Founded in San Francisco, raised a $6 million seed round in September 2025 led by NFX (Endpoints News).
 Positioning is explicitly around specialty drug access for pharma manufacturers.
-Works with approximately six pharmaceutical brands and has landed CareMetx as a design partner and reference customer.
-Published case study: 300% ROI within three months, doubled BV throughput, 70% reduction in per-BV labor cost.
+CareMetx is the main public design-partner reference.
 Differentiation is multi-channel, end-to-end workflow orchestration purpose-built for the specialty Rx journey.

 Coral AI

 Founded in New York in 2024.
 Attacks the front-end of the patient access workflow: document intake, eligibility verification, and PA preparation.
 Seed round led by Lightspeed Venture Partners with participation from leaders at OpenAI and Zapier.
 Custom-trained models on real healthcare documents capable of reading handwriting, flipped insurance cards, and unstructured text.
-Processes over 500,000 patient workflows per month across DME providers, infusion centers, and specialty clinics.
-Customer base is provider-side, not pharma.
+Coral says it processes over 500,000 patient workflows per month across DME providers, infusion centers, and specialty clinics (PR Newswire); customer base is provider-side, not pharma.

 Head-to-Head Comparison